anderjason/partialquery/README.md

 ### Tokens

-Tokens can be added to a query to be replaced by parameters later.
-The token `$1` represents the first value in the parameters array. `$2` represents the second value, and so on.
+Tokens in your SQL query are placeholders for parameters.
+For instance, `$1` is replaced by the first value in the parameters array, `$2` by the second value, and so on.

-The query text and parameters are always kept separate, so they can be passed to the database engine separately.
-This is helpful for preventing SQL injection attacks.
+This separation of SQL text and parameters helps prevent SQL injection attacks.

 ```typescript
 import { ComposableQuery } from "@anderjason/composablequery";